Dietetics

 Accreditation is necessary because dietetics is a unique profession that requires a defined educational process based on established national standards.

 Accreditation is necessary because dietetics is a unique profession that requires a defined educational process based on established national standards.
 The accreditation process requires a detailed description of how a specific DPND meets the national educational standards and an on-site evaluation by accreditation reviewers.
-The process is completed every 10 years with a five-year interim report, and is undertaken by:
+The process is completed every seven years and is undertaken by:

 The Accreditation Council for Education in Nutrition and Dietetics (ACEND)